-MaroNET is a company that’s based in Pleszew, Poland.
+MaroNET is a company based in Pleszew, Poland.
 Founded in 2001 to provide website design and database programming services, the company expanded its offering to include hosting in 2002.
 MaroNET’s servers are located in Poland and its website is in Polish only.

 Features and Ease of Use

 MaroNET offers web hosting and dedicated servers.
 There are three shared hosting plans suitable for small to medium-sized business websites.
 These are some of the provided features:

 - Daily automatic backups

 Although MaroNET provides a “free domain”, don’t be deceived.
 That domain name is a sub-domain under its domain, meaning that you’ll have something like example.maronet.pl.
 Most businesses would not want to have their website under the domain of another business.